KYVENetwork/docs/getting-started/adding-data/index.md

+---
+title: Getting Started
+order: 1
+parent:
+    title: Adding Data
+    order: 3
+---

-# Adding data to KYVE
+# Adding data

 You may want to insert data from another blockchain and store it in KYVE's data warehouse.

 To do this, you'll want to write an integration.

-0. Gather necessary information from the chain you would like to integrate into KYVE
+### 0. Gather necessary information from the chain you would like to integrate into KYVE

-a.
-RPC endpoint
+* RPC endpoint
-b.
-SDK's for the source blockchain
+* SDK's for the source blockchain

-1. Clone the template repo
+### 1. Clone the template repo

 ```sh
 git clone https://github.com/yirenlu92/KyveIntegrationTemplate
 cd KyveIntegrationTemplate
 ```

-2. Add configuration for your chain
+### 2. Add configuration for your chain

 Open up `package.json` in your cloned repo.